Rhyd-Lewis/GCol/docs/performance/Performance.rst

 has established that for :math:`n \gtrapprox 30`, a set of randomly constructed :math:`G(n, 0.5)` graphs can be considered equivalent to a random sample from the population of *all* unlabeled :math:`n`-node graphs.
-Note, however, that although this allows us to make general statistical statements about performance, different observations may well be made when executing these algorithms on specifically chosen topologies, such as `scale-free graphs <https://en.wikipedia.org/wiki/Scale-free_network>`__ and `planar graphs <https://en.wikipedia.org/wiki/Planar_graph>`__.
+This allows us to make general statistical statements about performance across the set of all :math:`n`-node graphs, although different observations may well be made when executing these algorithms on specifically chosen topologies, such as `scale-free graphs <https://en.wikipedia.org/wiki/Scale-free_network>`__ and `planar graphs <https://en.wikipedia.org/wiki/Planar_graph>`__.
 Examples of these differences are discussed in this